NOAH's report on due diligence assessment

 - Several active trade unions.

 There were no injuries to employees in Engadalen or at office locations.
-At the operating locations on Langøya and in Rekefjord there have unfortunately been personal injuries, with a total of seven absenteeism injuries among our own employees and contracted/external employees.
-This is a significantly higher number of claims than in previous years, and is related to a high level of activity with large projects and many hired workers.
+At the operating locations on Langøya and in Rekefjord there have unfortunately been personal injuries, with one lost-time injury and four injuries requiring medical treatment.
+This is a lower number of injuries than in 2023.

 Due diligence assessments for suppliers and other business partners